__________________________________________________________________

 how can you believe if I tell you about heavenly things?’

-that Jesus taught were new, not only to the Pharisees but
+The heavenly things that Jesus taught were new, not only to the Pharisees but to

-to his disciples also.
-They did not understand until their own spiritual new
+his disciples as well.
+They did not understand until their own spiritual new birth

 on Pentecost Day, fifty days after Passover week and the death and resurrection